CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

 ::: warning WARNING:

 cytoid.io cannot detect if you also have the necessary resources for your **Storyboard**,<br>
-and because just missing one image will * break* the whole storyboard, **you really should double-check when you're uploading a Storyboard chart that has sprites**
+and because just missing one image/file will *break* the whole storyboard, **you really should double-check when you're uploading a Storyboard chart that uses other files**

 :::